boldbi/bold-bi-docs/docs/embedding-options/embedding-sdk/samples/node-js.md

      ```

-11. Run the following commands in the terminal: `npm install`, `npm install express`, `npm install cors` and `npm install utf8-bytes`.
+11. Please run the following commands in the terminal: `npm install`, `npm install express`, `npm install cors` and `npm install utf8-bytes`.

-12. To run the sample, execute following command.
+12. To run the sample, execute the following command.

       ```js

          node embed.js
       ```

-13. Once you execute the above command, the sample will be hosted at http://localhost:8080/.
+13. Once you execute the command above, the sample will be hosted at http://localhost:8080/.